sserkanakin/controlled_dataset_laplace/blog_post.md

 ### Quantitative results

-In a typical run the MAP model achieves around 80% accuracy on the shifted set with an ECE close to 0.08.
-The colour shift by itself does not significantly harm accuracy but doubles the ECE relative to evaluation on the unshifted test set.
-After fitting the Laplace approximation the ECE drops to roughly 0.04 while accuracy changes by less than 0.1 percentage points.
-The provided scripts output these numbers so that automated testing can confirm the hypothesis.
+In our run the MAP model reached 67.7% accuracy on the shifted set with an ECE of 0.103.
+The Laplace approximation kept accuracy almost the same at 67.7% but increased the ECE to 0.388.
+Figure 1 shows how the reliability curve moves further away from the diagonal after applying Laplace.

 ### Broader perspective